-It is the first time I have met Mustaphá’s wife but I know his story from our first meeting.
+It is the first time I have met Mustaphá’s wife but I know his story from a previous encounter.
 He was born on a farm in the Atlas Mountains in Morocco, the youngest of six.
 All his siblings have stayed in Morocco, many of them near the farm, but at eighteen Mustaphá went to the coast and became a fisherman.
 After five years he wanted a change.

 “Why did you want to come to Spain?”
 I asked him.